tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 cargo run --release
 ```

-When running the example, you should see the training progression through a basic CLI dashboard:
+When running your project with the commande above, you should see the training progression through a
+basic CLI dashboard:

 <img title="a title" alt="Alt text" src="./training-output.png">